 The triggering mechanism is used by the ECS and EES for messaging to EEC by invoking application triggering service as specified for Nnef_Trigger_Delivery service in clause 4.13.2 of TS 23.502 [3] or the device triggering procedure via T8 in clause 5.17 of TS 23.682 [17].
 The ECS can use it to trigger the EEC to initiate service provisioning request (as per clause 8.3.3.2.2) when the EDN configuration information in the ECS is updated.
 The EES can use it to trigger the EEC to initiate EAS discovery request (as per clause 8.5.2.2) when the EAS profile in the EES is updated.

-Editor's Note: It is FFS how to describe the EEC triggering procedure according to the decision on either having it as a separate procedure or updating the existing procedure.

 Editor's Note: It is FFS whether and how the ECS and EES determine the parameters (e.g., port ID) necessary for EEC triggering service or if configuration is sufficient.

 When ECS or EES performs EEC triggering service by invoking the application triggering service, the ECS or EES includes, in the Trigger Payload, Triggering Entity Information (identifier and endpoint address of the triggering EES or ECS) and optionally Trigger Description, which indicates the procedure (e.g., service provisioning or EAS discovery) to be initiated by the EEC.
 Upon receiving the Trigger Payload, the EEC selects which procedure needs to be performed according to the received Trigger Description and initiates the selected procedure towards either EES or ECS indicated by the Triggering Entity Information in the Trigger Payload.